John Rubinstein

 At A Glance

-- Vacuolar ATPases in cancer, osteoporosis, cell cycle control, and the immune system
+- Vacuolar-type ATPases in the immune system and neurobiology

 Short Bio

-Dr. Rubinstein is a Senior Scientist in the Molecular Structure and Function Program at the Hospital for Sick Children, where he has worked since 2006.
+Dr. Rubinstein is a Senior Scientist in the Molecular Medicine Program at the Hospital for Sick Children, where he has worked since 2006.
 He is a Professor in the Departments of Medical Biophysics and Biochemistry at the University of Toronto, and a Tier 1 Canada Research Chair in Electron Cryomicroscopy.
-He received his PhD from Cambridge University for work done at the Medical Research Council laboratories.
-His accomplishments have been recognized by awards including a CIHR New Investigator Award, the GE Healthcare New Investigator Award from the Canadian Society for Molecular Biosciences, and the Burton Medal from the Microscopy Society of America
+He received his PhD from Cambridge University for work done at the Medical Research Council laboratories under the supervision of Sir John E. Walker (Nobel Prize for Chemistry, 1997) and Dr. Richard Henderson (Nobel Prize for Chemistry, 2017).
+His accomplishments have been recognized by awards including a CIHR New Investigator Award, the GE Healthcare New Investigator Award from the Canadian Society for Molecular Biosciences, the Burton Medal from the Microscopy Society of America, an honorary Doctorate from Stockholm University, and Fellowship in the Royal Society of Canada.

 Research Synopsis